graalvm/taming-build-time-initialization/README.md

 #### Proving Safe Initialization During Analysis and after Analysis
 Some classes are always safe to be executed during the

-#### Notable excpetions

 ### Rules of Heap Snapshotting
 Every object can't be stored in the image heap.
 The major categories of objects are the ones that keep the state from the build machine:
 1. Objects containing build-system information, e.g., open files (`java.io.FileDescriptor`).
 2. Objects containing host VM data, e.g., running threads and continuations.
-3.
+3. Objects pointers to native memory (e.g., `java.nio.MappedByteBuffer`)
 4. Known random seeds (impossible to prove no random seed ends up in the image)

-#### All Super Classes of a Build-Time class Must be Build-Time

-Notable exceptions are interfaces without default methods.
-Those are not initialized together with their sub-classes.

-#### All Classes of Objects Stored in the Image Heap Must be Build-Time Initialized

 ### Properties for Run-Time Classes
+All sub-classes of a run-time class (or interface with default methods) must also be a runtime class.
+Otherwise, initialization of that class would also initialize the run-time class.
+(Inverse rule from the rule of build-time initialization.)

 ## Hidden Dangers of Class Initialization